chaoss/augur/docs/source/getting-started/installation.rst

-**Python 3.9 is not yet supported because TensorFlow, which we use in our machine learning workers, does not yet support Python 3.9.**

 Our REST API & data collection workers write in Python 3.6.
 We query the GitHub & GitLab API to collect data about issues, pull requests, contributors, and other information about a repository, so GitLab and GitHub access tokens are **required** for data collection.

 Optional: